iztiar/iztiar-core/docs/Taxonomy.md

 We are talking here about _development_ vs. _staging_ vs. _production_, etc. to use some widely used terms.
 You can have as many environments as you like, and name them as you want.

-From the core application point of vieuw, you can have as many environments as you want on a same host, and each and every plugin may define in its settings environment-dependant specificities.
+From the Iztiar family point of view, you can have as many environments as you want on a same host, as this is only determined by:

-The environment is materialized by its storage directory which is uniquely attached to it.
+- the storage directory which must be dedicated to an environment
+- the user TCP ports which must not overlap between environments.

 Environments are meant to be self-content, and __do not communicate between each others__.

+Besides of `NODE_ENV` variable which is rather limited, Iztiar honors the `IZTIAR_ENV` variable which can be used to suit your own needs.

 - Gateway